openFyde/getting-started/README.md

 ### Re-initialise the board

-It is usually not necessary to re-initialise the board as what you have already built will be lost, and you will have to spend hours to rebuild all packages from scratch.
+It is usually not necessary to re-initialise the board as what you have already built will be lost, and you will have to spend hours rebuilding all packages from scratch.
 But if you really need to do so, just re-run the same setup_board command with the `---force` option.

 ```bash
 (inside)